Ant Pest Control in Baltimore County

 Ants may be small, but in large numbers, they are a mighty force that can quickly overrun your home and make your life miserable.
 While most of the ants found in Maryland do not sting or bite, they can cause a number of other issues for both home and business owners.
 They may contaminate your food or take over your kitchen prep spaces, creating an unhealthy environment.
 When you notice ants at your Baltimore area home or business, it’s time to call in a professional like All Star Pest Management who can perform ant extermination.
 We have many years of experience and can ensure your issue is taken care of promptly.
 Please contact us today for more information.

 Most of the ants native to Maryland do not present a physical threat to humans, meaning they can’t bite or sting you.
 However, they can still become a nuisance and potentially overrun your pantry and kitchen.
 Ants are always looking for a food source, which is why you’ll often find them in these areas.
 Their small size allows them to get into many areas of a structure and set up a colony undetected.
 Some of the most common types of ants in Maryland include:

-Carpenter ants are one of the smallest ant species native to Maryland and typically build their colonies inside wood structures.
-Carpenter ants are distinguished by a combination or black and red coloring as well as a constricted waist area.
-These ants will typically burrow inside of water damaged wood and can contaminate both human and pet food.
+- Carpenter Ants: Carpenter ants are one of the smallest species of ant native to Maryland.
+These insects are often found building their colonies inside wood structures and can be identified by their black and red coloring and constricted waist area.
+They usually choose to burrow inside of damaged wood, and once they find a home, will contaminate both human and pet food.